• Skip to main content

 6. Add broccoli only after the chicken and rice have finished cooking.
 The heat of the chicken and rice mixture will heat the broccoli and melt the cheese.

 7. To avoid getting the “Burn” message, be sure to deglaze the pot after browning the chicken and cooking the garlic by adding the liquid and scraping the bottom of the pot to remove any food particles that might scorch.
-Secondly, do not stir the rice and other ingredients.
-Add the ingredients in the order specified but do not stir.
+Add the seasonings in the order specified but do not stir.
 This will also help to prevent receiving the Burn notice.

 Nutrition